 Image via Flickr by StockMonkeys.com

 Credit card payment processors place a cap on the number of payments they’ll process each month.
 The threshold they set depends on the type of business you own.
 For example, telemarketers, adult content vendors, and pharmaceutical retailers typically have large numbers of credit card transactions.
 Many traditional service providers have automatic monitoring systems that flag and freeze accounts with too many transactions within a short time.
 High-volume enterprises need the convenience and freedom of a high-risk merchant account.
+You may also read this; high risk payment gateway providers.

 In addition to limits on volume, processors may restrict the dollar amount per transaction.
 The larger the credit card payment, the bigger the risk if there’s a chargeback.